treangenlab/somatem/docs/tool_status-quicknotes.md

 - [hostile_clean](https://nf-co.re/modules/hostile_clean) | [hostile_fetch](https://nf-co.re/modules/hostile_fetch). works, along with fetch (_optional_)

 ## Other tools
-- Rhea: works with example data from repo.
+- Rhea: works with example data from repo (but is fasta ; testing the subworkflow with mock9 and 20 fastqs).
-  - Couldn't handle metadata input that's nf-core compatible so omitted for now. (since it is taking multiple files as input) _Could use the directory name as the `meta.id`?_
+  - made metadata input compatible with nf-core: Using mock metadata with "multiple" as `meta.id`
   - need to add outputs for each [file](https://github.com/treangenlab/rhea?tab=readme-ov-file#output-files) mentioned in the repo
-  - visualization: Try [agb](https://github.com/almiheenko/AGB) for CLI visualization. _outputs to html_.
+  - visualization: (went with nf-core `bandage` for now) Try [agb](https://github.com/almiheenko/AGB) for CLI visualization. _outputs to html_.
 Older tools include [bandage](https://github.com/rrwick/Bandage) with [cli](https://github.com/rrwick/Bandage/wiki/Command-line) option; or it's active fork [bandageNG](https://github.com/asl/BandageNG).
     - Trying agb in a separate process: `Creating env using micromamba: almiheenko::agb [cache /home/pbk1/micromamba/other-envs/env-3c441e5f6f1f6afbad3674b984213600]` ; _agb outputs a html ; I couldn't interpret the graph_
     - bandageNG: has a cli option and is on bioconda: `BandageNG image metaflye/assembly_graph.gfa bandage2.png --color meta2col.csv` ; but the 2 column csv file for colouring is different from Bandage for proper separation between contigs from different samples
-    - bandage: Is on nf-core; --color options doesn't work thought in the `--help` documentation.
+    - bandage: Is on nf-core; --color options doesn't work though in the `--help` documentation. (_not using color for now_)
-    - I am wondering how the intended outpyt looks like as mentioned in rhea [readme](https://github.com/treangenlab/rhea?tab=readme-ov-file#graph-visuals).
+    - I am wondering how the intended output looks like as mentioned in rhea [readme](https://github.com/treangenlab/rhea?tab=readme-ov-file#graph-visuals).

 ## Orchestrating the pipeline
 - Connected pre-processing, taxonomic profiling into the main workflow `somatemtem.nf`